 Peter snorted.
 “Just barely.”

-He hooked the keys on his belt.
-Anything living in the Shoe could hear a pin drop, so he whispered, “Okay, guys, this is not a drill.
+Anything living in the Shoe could hear a pin drop, so he whispered.
+“Okay, guys, this is not a drill.
 Anyone who’s in here stays in here until one of the big kids says it’s clear.
 Understood?”

-Glittering, icy shards grew from his scalp, his entire face framed by a sharp headband of white and silver snowflakes.
-He always seemed to be squinting, like his crystal blues were too damn bright.
-Even for him.
+Glittering, icy shards exploded from his scalp and framed his long face with a sharp headband of white and silver snowflakes.
+He squinted at Peter.
+Actually, he always seemed to be squinting, like his crystal blue eyes were too damn bright, even for him.